Jenni Hermoso: 2023: World Cup victory and Rubiales case

-On 6 September, Hermoso officially filed a criminal complaint accusing Rubiales of sexual assault.
+On 6 September, Hermoso filed a criminal complaint accusing Rubiales of sexual assault.
 She gave her first testimony on 9 October before the Prosecution Ministry, which was filmed and broadcast by Spanish primetime television on Telecinco.
-She is also delivered more testimony on 28 November.
-It was reported that other members of RFEF had in fact attempted to coerce her to reduce pressure on Rubiales in the time after the controversial kiss.

-The court case for sexual assault and coercion began on 3 February 2025.
+It was reported that other members of RFEF had tried to coerce her to reduce pressure on Rubiales following the kiss.
+(Note: Attributed to multiple references:) The court case for sexual assault and coercion began on 3 February 2025.
 On 20 February, Rubiales was convicted of sexual assault but was acquitted of coercion.
 He was ordered to pay a fine of €10,800 (£8,942) and was ordered to stay at least 200 meters away from Hermoso and to not contact her for 12 months.

-2023–24 UEFA Nations League
+2023–2024: UEFA Nations League

-On 27 October 2023, Hermoso played her first international match since the World Cup during the Nations League, coming off bench to score the only goal in the 89th minute in a 1–0 away victory over Italy.
-The win over the Netherlands on 23 February 2024 secured their ticket to the Olympic Games in Paris.
-With a first-time win against France, Spain went on to win the Nations League.
+On 27 October 2023, Hermoso played her first international match since the World Cup during the Nations League, scoring the only goal in a 1–0 victory over Italy.
+A win over the Netherlands on 23 February 2024 secured Spain's spot at the Olympic Games in Paris.
+Spain went on to win the Nations League.

-2024 Euros qualification

-In 2024, Hermoso played in all 6 of Spains games in the qualification for the 2025 Euros in Switzerland, scoring against all three of the teams in the group - Belgium, Denmark and the Czech Republic, also making her Spain's joint top scorer during the qualifying alongside Salma Paralluelo.
-She was, however, left out of the tournament squad.

-2025 Nations League Finals
+2024–2025: Euro qualification, Nations League Finals

-In October 2025, after a year away from the national team, Hermoso received a call-up from newly appointed Spain manager Sonia Bermúdez for the 2025 Nations League Finals.
+In 2024, Hermoso played in all six of Spain's qualifier games for the 2025 Euro in Switzerland.
+She was Spain's joint top scorer during the qualifiers alongside Salma Paralluelo, but she was left out of the 2025 Euro squad.
+In October 2025, after a year away from the national team, Hermoso was called up by Spain's newly appointed manager Sonia Bermúdez for the 2025 Nations League Finals.